Brett Tomko: Cincinnati Reds

 Tomko was drafted by the Cincinnati Reds in the second round, with the 54th overall selection, of the 1995 Major League Baseball draft; he signed with the team on June 28, 1995.
 He moved quickly through the Reds minor league system, debuting for the Charleston AlleyCats in Single-A that same year and pitching to a 1.89 ERA in nine games.
 In 1996, Baseball America named him the Reds' fifth best prospect.
 He moved to Double-A with the Chattanooga Lookouts and held a 3.88 ERA with 164 strikeouts in 157 2/3 innings.
 In 1997, Tomko was considered the Reds' top prospect by Baseball America.
 He moved up to Triple-A, pitching to a 2.95 ERA in 10 starts for the Indianapolis Indians, before getting called up to the Major Leagues.

 Tomko made his Major League debut against the Philadelphia Phillies on May 27, 1997.
 He pitched six innings and gave up two runs while taking the loss in the Reds 2–1 defeat.
 He got his first victory in his next start on June 6, against the New York Mets.
 He pitched six innings, gave up one run and struck out seven, while also driving in the go-ahead run for his first MLB hit, in the Reds 5–2 victory.
 That year, Tomko finished with an 11–7 record and a 3.43 ERA in 126 innings.
 He was third on the team in Wins Above Replacement (WAR) with 3.0.
-He ultimately finished 7th in the voting for the National League Rookie of the Year award.
+He finished seventh in the voting for the National League (NL) Rookie of the Year award.

 Tomko followed up on his rookie season by going 13–12 with a 4.44 ERA while leading the team with 210 2/3 innings pitched in 1998.
 In 1999, Tomko left spring training as the Reds no. 3 starter.
 However, he was briefly demoted to the minors after allowing 23 earned runs on 32 hits in his first five starts.
 He finished the year with a 4.92 ERA in 172 innings, finishing the season out in the bullpen.